opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Adding-Schedules.md

     **[Multi-Instance[[]{.MCTextPopupArrow}Determines if multiple     instances of the same schedule (business process) are allowed.
-When turning this setting on, the graphical interface validates that there are no cross-sched-ule dependencies to this schedule (cross-schedule dependencies on Multi-Instance Schedule\'s jobs are invalid).]{.MCTextPopupBody .MCTextPopupBody_Closed .needs-pie
+When turning this setting on, the graphical interface validates that there are no cross-sched-ule dependencies to this schedule (cross-schedule dependencies on Multi-Instance Schedule's jobs are invalid).]{.MCTextPopupBody .MCTextPopupBody_Closed .needs-pie
     .popupBody aria-hidden="true"}](javascript:void(0)){.MCTextPopup
     .popup .popupHead}** checkbox.